Payroll corrections in the CURRENT tax year

 Corrections in Earlier Tax Years.

-If your correction is for tax year 2018-19 or if it is for 2019-20 but you have already filed your final FPS then please refer to our guide Payroll corrections in PREVIOUS tax years.
+If your correction is for a previous tax year and you have already filed your final FPS then please refer to our guide Payroll corrections in PREVIOUS tax years.

 If your correction is for tax year 2017-18 or earlier then please refer to our guide Payroll corrections for tax years 2017-18 and earlier instead.